helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ### Communicating the new information architecture ###

-I communicated my research and proposed structure through regular meetings with colleagues and presentations to the project’s advisory board and executive team.
+I communicated my research and proposed structure through regular meetings with developers and content editors and presentations to the project’s advisory board and executive team.
 I carried out new user studies to answer stakeholder questions and test alternative structures and labels.
 This process ensured the new structure balanced stakeholder requirements with users' needs, and fostered stakeholder buy-in during the project.

 ### Outcome ###